 <?php return [ 'db-<domain>' => [ 'adapter' => 'mysql', 'host' => '<host name or IP address>', 'port' => '<if a non-standard port is used>', 'database' => '<database name>', 'username' => '<name of the database user>', 'password' => '<secret password for the user>', 'stmt' => ["SET SESSION sort_buffer_size=2097144; SET NAMES 'utf8mb4'; SET SESSION sql_mode='ANSI'; SET SESSION TRANSACTION ISOLATION LEVEL READ COMMITTED"], 'limit' => 2, 'opt-persistent' => 0 ], ];

 You can add an entry for every data domain replacing the

 'db-customer' => [ 'adapter' => 'mysql', 'host' => 'localhost', 'port' => '3306', 'database' => 'my_typo3_website', 'username' => 'myuser', 'password' => 'secret', 'stmt' => ["SET SESSION sort_buffer_size=2097144; SET NAMES 'utf8mb4'; SET SESSION sql_mode='ANSI'; SET SESSION TRANSACTION ISOLATION LEVEL READ COMMITTED"], 'limit' => 2, 'opt-persistent' => 0 ],

-The fallback database (which is also the standard database) is already configured within the Aimeos TYPO3 extension and is the one of your TYPO3 installation.
+The fallback database (which is also the standard database) is already configured in your installation.
 If you want to move the shop related tables to their own database, add a configuration entry for db to your configuration file:

 'db' => [ // ... ],

 During a request, only one database connection per configured database should be open.
-Limiting the maximum connections to "1" works until you try to execute run the setup tasks as some of them need two connections to for reading and writing in parallel.
+Limiting the maximum connections to "1" works until you try to execute the setup tasks, because some of the configured databases need two connections to for reading and writing in parallel.